James Nieh, Principal Investigator

 Eben joined the lab in 2010 as an ornithologist excited about the possibilities of working with social insects.
 Eben's research focuses on interspecific communication and its effect on community ecology.
 His past work has focused on alarm calling and vocal mimicry in mixed-species bird flocks, mostly in Sri Lanka.
 In the Nieh lab, Eben focused on interspecific information exchange about foraging between honey bees and bumble bees.
 In 2012, he began a new faculty position in China.
 For more details see his website.

-Tyler Jack, MS
+Ralph Tyler Jack McCollough, MS

 2009 to 2012